LYNCH·LLP

 • What is Seth Adam Silverman's overall allowance rate?

-Allowance rates range from 27% to 94% across the examiner's art units.
-This variation reflects differences in subject matter and application characteristics by art unit.
+Allowance rates range from 27% to 94% across his art units.
+This range reflects variation in outcomes by art-unit assignment.

 ◈ RESPONDING TO AN OFFICE ACTION